How do Knives Become Dull?

 There are a few easy ways to test whether your knife is sharp or not.
 If the knife in question is one you use regularly you will notice when cutting performance begins to drop off, this is a very good indicator of dullness.
 To get a rough idea of the state of the edge, view the cutting edge under a bright light.
 A sharp knife’s edge will reflect no light because the two sides of the knife come to a razor fine edge.
-Conversely a dull knife’s edge will appear shiny because the two sides of the knife form a blunt rounded edge which reflects light.
+Conversely, a dull knife’s edge will appear shiny because the two sides of the knife form a blunt rounded edge which reflects light.
 Another quick indicator is dragging a finger or thumb lightly across (as in perpendicular to the blade), a sharp edge feels grippy whereas a dull edge feels smooth.
-You may also notice a dry ringing sound when you drag across the edge of a very sharp knife.
 An easy cutting test can be performed using paper.
 Hold a piece of paper in one hand between thumb and index finger and lightly draw the knife across the edge of the paper, it should bite in and slice through the paper easily.
 If it slides off the edge of the paper or tears it instead, the knife is dull.
 In the video below, we demonstrate the concepts and tests mentioned above.

 All knives need maintenance occasionally; frequency will depend on the quality of the knife as well as its usage and treatment.
-There are two types of edge maintenance: sharpening, and straightening.
-Of the two, straightening is necessary more often, particularly on kitchen knives because the shallower angle at their cutting edges allows the steel in the edge to bend over to the side.
+There are two types of edge maintenance: sharpening (material removal with abrasives to re-establish an edge), and straightening or “honing”, (fixing a rolled over edge without removing much, if any, material).
+Of the two, straightening is necessary more often.
 Straightening is done with a honing steel.
-We highly recommend kitchen knife users have both a steel for regular edge straightening and an abrasive sharpening tool for occasional sharpening.
-Outdoor knife users should have a small abrasive sharpening tool for touch ups in the field and a main sharpening tool (such as a water stone or jig type sharpener described below) for thorough sharpening at home.
+We recommend kitchen knife users have both a steel for regular edge straightening and an abrasive sharpening tool for occasional, thorough sharpenings.
+Alternatively, an abrasive steel (like the diamond or ceramic ones mentioned below) can be a good “all-in-one” solution if used frequently.
+Outdoor knife users should have a small tool, like a pocket stone or mini diamond rod, for touch-ups in the field and a main sharpening tool (such as a water stone or jig type sharpener described below) for thorough sharpening at home.

 What is a “honing steel”?